ComputationalPsychiatry/PhysIO-Test-Reference-Results/README.txt

 - Current Release:

-PhysIO_Toolbox_13 (Code | Examples)
+PhysIO_Toolbox_14 (Code | Examples)
-August 19th, 2013
+February 20th, 2014

-revision: $Revision: 238 $
+revision: $Revision: 429 $

+Major Release Notes (r429):
+- Cardiac and Respiratory response function regressors integrated in workflow (heart rate and breathing volume computation)
+- Handling of Cardiac and Respiratory Logfiles only
+- expanded documentation (Quickstart.pdf and Handbook.pdf)
+- read-in of custom log files, e.g. for BrainVoyager peripheral data
+- more informative plots and commenting (especially in tapas_physio_new).

-Minor Release Notes
+Minor Release Notes (r354):
 - computation of heart and breathing rate in Philips/PPU/main_PPU.m
 - prefix of functions with tapas_*

-Last Major Release Notes:
+Last Major Release Notes (r241):
-- complete modularization of readin/preprocessing/regressor creation for peripheral physiological data
+- complete modularization of reading/preprocessing/regressor creation for peripheral physiological data
 - manual selection of missed heartbeats in ECG/pulse oximetry (courtesy of Jakob Heinzle)
 - support for logfiles from GE scanners (courtesy of Steffen Bollmann, KiSpi Zuerich)
 - improved detection of pulse oximetry peaks (courtesy of Steffen Bollmann)